devArty24/Blog_CI4/README.md

 ## Installation

-once the project is downloaded, first change the name of the env file to `.env`
+Once the project is downloaded, first change the name of the env file to `.env`

 In `CI ENVIRONMENT` change from production to development and vice versa for when you do the deployment
 ```